dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 ### Analyzing Posture with Pose Detection

-To compute the angle of my knees and arms, I decided to use pose detection--a machine learning technique that analyzes photos or videos of humans tries to locate their body parts.
+To compute the angle of my knees and arms, I decided to use pose detection--a machine learning technique that analyzes photos or videos of humans and tries to locate their body parts.
 There are lots of tools you can use to do pose detection (like [TensorFlow.js](https://www.tensorflow.org/lite/models/pose_estimation/overview)), but for this project, I wanted to try out the new Person Detection (beta!) feature of the Google Cloud [Video Intelligence API](https://cloud.google.com/video-intelligence/docs).
 (You might recognize this API from my [AI-Powered Video Archive](https://daleonai.com/building-an-ai-powered-searchable-video-archive), where I used it to analyze objects, text, and speech in my family videos.)
 The Person Detection feature recognizes a whole bunch of body parts, facial features, and clothing.
 From the [docs](https://cloud.google.com/video-intelligence/docs/feature-person-detection):

 ![](/images/screen-shot-2020-07-14-at-3-45-56-pm.png "Features detected by the video intelligence API")